 If traditional medical therapies aren’t bringing relief, TMS Therapy may be the right choice for you.

-We ask all patients to complete a short questionnaire to assess their recent emotional state and outlook.
-Once returned, we set up an appointment for further discussion about whether TMS is best for your needs.
+All patients must complete a short questionnaire to assess their current emotional state and outlook.
+Once reviewed, we set up an appointment to discuss the treatment if it’s right for you.

 2. Medical Eligibility

 - While TMS Therapy is a safe, non-medicinal treatment; some patients may not qualify for treatment, including:

 - Pregnant or may become pregnant